li4520/google-form-jira-integration/README.md

    - **spreadsheetId:** The ID of the linked Google Sheet where responses are captured.
    - **sheetName:** The name of the sheet within the Google Sheet where JIRA responses are logged.

-3. **Link the Google Form and Google Sheets**
-   Ensure that your Google Form is linked to a Google Sheet to capture submissions.

-4. **Add Custom Field IDs**
+3. **Customize Jira Custom Field IDs**
    Update the custom field IDs in the script to match the custom field IDs in your JIRA instance.
-You can find these IDs in JIRA's field configuration.

-5. **Deploy the Script as a Web App**
+4. **Customize Form Fields**
+   To add or modify fields being captured from the form, update the logic inside the `onFormSubmit` function.
+The script uses the form field titles to map responses to variables.
+Ensure the form field titles match exactly as referenced in the script.

+5. **Customizing JIRA Payload**
+   If you need to add or remove fields in the JIRA issue payload, modify the `createJiraTicket` function accordingly.
+Ensure you have the correct custom field IDs and values as per your JIRA configuration.

-   In the Apps Script editor, go to `Deploy` > `Manage Deployments` > `New Deployment`.
+6. In the Apps Script editor, go to `Deploy` > `Manage Deployments` > `New Deployment`.
 Deploy the script as a Web App and authorize the necessary permissions.

 ## Usage